Scheduled MonumentsEnglandNorthwood Hall double moated site

 What is Northwood Hall double moated site?

-Northwood Hall double moated site is a medieval monument located in Shropshire, England.
+Northwood Hall is a double moated site located in Shropshire, representing a form of medieval settlement and defensive enclosure common to the region during the high and later medieval periods.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1019606.

 Who is responsible for protecting Northwood Hall double moated site?